thoughtbot/dummy/README.md

 ## License

-Toggle Dummy is Copyright (c) 2016 thoughtbot, inc.
+Dummy is Copyright (c) 2016 thoughtbot, inc.
 It is free software, and may be redistributed under the terms specified in the [LICENSE] file.